nos3curity/Null-Hound/README.md

   - Focuses on authentication bypasses and state corruption
   - Best for: Finding complex, cross-component vulnerabilities

-- **Auto Mode (default)**: Runs both phases automatically
-  - Starts with sweep mode for broad coverage
-  - Automatically transitions to intuition mode at ~90% coverage

 **Key parameters:**
 - **--time-limit**: Stop after N minutes (useful for incremental audits)
 - **--plan-n**: Number of investigations per planning batch
 - **--session**: Resume a specific session (continues coverage/planning)
 - **--debug**: Save all LLM interactions to `.hound_debug/`

+Normally, you want to run sweep mode first followed by intuition mode.
 The quality and duration depend heavily on the models used.
 Faster models provide quick results but may miss subtle issues, while advanced reasoning models find deeper vulnerabilities but require more time.

-**What happens during an audit:**

 ### Step 4: Monitor Progress